civo/terraform-provider-civo/docs/data-sources/firewall.md

 description: |-
   Retrieve information about a firewall for use in other resources.
   This data source provides all of the firewall's properties as configured on your Civo account.
-  Firewalls may be looked up by id or name, and you can optionally pass region if you want to make a lookup for an expecific firewall inside that region.
+  Firewalls may be looked up by id or name, and you can optionally pass region if you want to make a lookup for a specific firewall inside that region.
 ---

 # civo_firewall (Data Source)